kevinjrodgers/CTD-todo-list/README.md

 - npm run build
 Creates a production ready build of the application
 - npm build preview
-Creates a preview of the build
+Creates a preview of the production build
+-

 ## Design Decisions (TODO)
-I wanted to make something simple, responsive, and intuitive.
+I wanted to make a simple, responsive, and intuitive Todo list application that can store todos online using an API while following industry recommended practices such as a state reducer and proper project organization.

 ## Future Improvements (TODO)
 - Persistent login